tronicboy1/rxjs-operators/README.md

 # Operators Included

-Here is the documentation on the operators included
+Here is the documentation on the operators included.